markisus/vapid-soa/README.md

 # VapidDb
-A stupid in-process relational database library
+A stupid in-process relational database library.
+Under the hood, it uses a structure of arrays format so that iterating a single column is fast (cache friendly).

 Code Example (main.cpp)
 ------------------------